 Her desire to share in the artistic dialogue (and to take her out of the self-imposed isolation of the working studio) led her to become a founding member of the cooperative Cornwall Gallery, Jamaica Plain Arts Association and Open Studios, and the Menino Arts Center.

-Teaching art and design at a variety of institutions, (Massachusetts College of Art, Newbury College, the Fuller Museum, Brookline Arts Center, Menino Arts Center and Cornwall Studios/Gallery), further brings her into contact with students (ages two through ninety five), from whom she always seeks inspiration and sees first hand the process of discovery on which all her art is based.
+Teaching art and design at a variety of institutions, (Mass College of Art, Newbury College, the Fuller Museum, Brookline Arts Center, Menino Arts Center and Cornwall Studios/Gallery), further brings her into contact with students (ages two through ninety-five), from whom she always seeks inspiration and sees first hand the process of discovery on which all her art is based.